 Curious about how much you could be earning as a teaching assistant, or unsure what you should be earning?
-We’ve put together a handy graph so that you can see what exactly you could and should be earning in the UK.
+We’ve put together a handy graph so that you can see teaching assistant pay scales in the UK.

 So what does our graph mean?
 Let’s go through it.
 As teaching assistant positions are based in education, the salary and pay scale often match the local government pay scale.
 A teaching assistant in London, for example, will earn more than elsewhere in the country because the government pay scale there is higher.